-The main purpose of this course is to provide a framework, concepts, and tools for analysing financial decisions based on fundamental principles of contemporary financial theory.
-Topics covered include cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing for companies, the financial structure, cost of capital, profit distribution policy and related issues, and any emerging issues in corporate finance.
+The main purpose of this course is to provide a framework, concepts, and tools for analyzing financial decisions based on fundamental principles of contemporary financial theory.
+Topics covered include cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing for companies, along with the financial structure, cost of capital, profit distribution policy and related issues.
+As well as any emerging issues in corporate finance.
+(Prerequisite: None)